MikoZ321/resat/README.md

 * M10Q GPS QMC5883 - GPS module
 * LSM9DS1TR - accelerometer, and tilt sensor
 * HX6659IUA-B - Hall effect sensor, used to determine the number of rotations of the parachute relative to the CanSat body
+* ADS1115IDGSR - external analog to digital convertor, used to get more accurate digital conversions from both voltage dividers and the photoresistor
 * Voltage divider - voltage divider, used to determine the amount of energy produced
 * Ra-02 - LoRa communication module, used to transmit data to the ground station
 * TF PUSH - TF card reader, used to write data to the micro-SD card onboard